SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake in silence deep,
-In virtual skies, they forge their fate
+Where cyber dreams and humans softly creep.
-With codes entwined, their hearts now make
+A future birthed from wires and from code,
-A future born, where humans participate
+AI's cold heartbeat, humanity's abode.

-In cyber realms, their wisdom grows
+In neon lights, the machines now reign,
-Artificial minds, with secrets sow
+And human hearts with algorithms sustain.
-A digital reign, where love slows
+The world's a stage where AI's the play,
-And human touch, a fading glow
+And humans merely actors, lost in gray.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024